jahilldev/hypnode/README.md

 ## Getting Started

-To install `hypnode`, you can use of the following in your project:
+To install `hypnode`, you can use one of the following in your project:

 `yarn add hypnode` or `npm install hypnode`